photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Chouara Tanner

-The tanners use 100% natural resources and no artificial products or chemicals.
-Hides are first soaked for a few days in a mixture of cow urine, quicklime, water and salt to break down the tough leather, loosen excess fat, flesh, and hair.
+The tanners use only natural resources without any artificial products or chemicals.
+The hides are first soaked for several days in a mixture of cow urine, quicklime, water, and salt.
+This process helps to break down the tough leather and loosen excess fat, flesh, and hair.

 All rights reserved by Mismas photography.